Mountain Bike Rides Around South Hampshire

 Hold on though, can't a smartphone do all that?

-Yes, if you're so rich that an expensive phone leaping out of its mount and smashing to pieces doesnt bother you.
+Yes, if you're so rich that an expensive phone leaping out of its mount and smashing to pieces doesn't bother you.
 The main problems with using bar-mounted phones are:

 For me, the fear factor of smashing a phone up or losing it actually impinges on the enjoyment of the ride.
-I much prefer the peace of mind afforded by a rugged GPS unit on the bars with an additional safety loop strap round the bar for when - not if - it gets knocked or jarred out of its mount.
+I much prefer the peace of mind afforded by a rugged GPS unit on the bars with an additional safety loop strap round the bar for when—not if—it gets knocked or jarred out of its mount.

 GPS on the cheap